-- The support of the Government of Canada through the Atlantic Salmon Endowment Fund - Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans
+- · A trust fund that generates significant funds in support of conservation projects. - · The support of the Government of Canada through the Atlantic Salmon Endowment Fund - · Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans - · The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members - Our non-profit charitable status - · Our mandate to improve salmon conservation - · Our model of partnership and our inclusiveness - · Our structure and associated network of volunteers throughout our five provincial jurisdictions - Our goals-based approach to strategic planning - · Our performance management approach to project implementation - · Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Our transparency and accountability. - Our low administrative overhead - · The support of funding recipients in meeting information needs and providing feedback on our processes - · Our Audit and Evaluation Strategy (Appendix II) that: - · That helps ensure positive results - · Aligns terminology with federal government departments - · Reflects result-based goal statements - · Is based on a program Logic Model that documents the flow of resources, activities and results

-- The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members - · Our non-profit charitable status - · Our mandate to improve salmon conservation - · Our model of partnership and our inclusiveness - Our structure and associated network of volunteers throughout our five provincial jurisdictions - · Our goals-based approach to strategic planning - Our performance management approach to project implementation - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - · Our transparency and accountability. - · Our low administrative overhead - The support of funding recipients in meeting information needs and providing feedback on our processes - · Our Audit and Evaluation Strategy (Appendix II) that: - · That helps ensure positive results - · Aligns terminology with federal government departments - · Reflects result-based goal statements - Is based on a program Logic Model that documents the flow of resources, activities and results - Provides more precise performance measurement and reporting - Enables internal monitoring and evaluation
+- · Provides more precise performance measurement and reporting - Enables internal monitoring and evaluation